jonnyhoeven/justme.dev/projects/gitops-workshop.md

 kubectl apply -f ./namespace/cat-app/ -n cat-app
 ```

-- Get familiar with the files in the `cat-app` folder, and try to understand what each file does.
+- Get familiar with the files in the `cat-app` folder and try to understand what each file does.
 - Notice the URL in the cat-app.Ingress.yaml file, this is the `URL`, `Virtual Host` you'll use to access the cat-app.
 - Notice the `Service` file, this is the service that will be used to expose the cat-app to the internet. it uses the
   type `ClusterIP`.